 Public involvement is a primary element of the land use application process and review.
 All decision types, except Type I, require public notice at specific points in the process.
-During the notice period, we accept public comment on the project.
+During the MUP review, we accept public comment on the project.

 Review, Decision, and Appeal

-Our review, decision, and appeal process varies depending on the type of MUP you are applying for.
-Your plan reviewer will explain the process and what to expect when you submit your permit application.
+Our review, decision, and appeal processes vary depending on the type of MUP you are applying for.
+Your plan reviewer can explain the process and what to expect when you submit your permit application.

 MUPs and Building Permits